davincikab/web_map_blog_1/Markers.md

     .addTo(map);
 ```

-The CSS code is used to style the div element with class `.custom-icon` below. `L.divIcon()` takes a JavaScript Object with options such as `className:` used for CSS styling, `html:` to provide the any markup necessary and `bgPos:` specifying the position of the background.
-The output looks like follows.
+The CSS code is used to style the div element with class `.custom-icon`. `L.divIcon()` takes a JavaScript Object with options such as `className:` used for CSS styling, `html:` to provide the any markup necessary and `bgPos:` specifying the position of the background.
+The output is a shown below.

 ![Div Icon Marker](output/markers/div_icon_marker.PNG)